t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Resource state includes the more persistent data of an application (i.e., independent of individual clients).
 This can be static data such as device descriptions, persistent data such as system configurations, but also dynamic data such as the current value of a sensor on a thing.

-It is important to distinguish between "client state" and "resource state" and keep it separate.
+It is important to distinguish between "client state" and "resource state" and keep them separate.
 Following the Stateless constraint, the client state must be kept only on clients.
 That is, there is no establishment of shared information about past and future interactions between client and server (usually called a session).
 On the one hand, this makes requests a bit more verbose since every request must contain all the information necessary to process it.
 On the other hand, this makes servers efficient and scalable, since they do not have to keep any state about their clients.
 Requests can easily be distributed over multiple worker threads or server instances.
-For the IoT systems, it lowers the memory requirements for server implementations, which is particularly important for constrained servers (e.g., sensor nodes) and servers serving large amount of clients (e.g., Resource Directory).
+For IoT systems, this constraint lowers the memory requirements for server implementations, which is particularly important for constrained servers (e.g., sensor nodes) and servers serving large amount of clients (e.g., Resource Directory).

 ## Uniform Resource Identifiers (URIs) {#sec-uris}